Princess Amélie Louise of Arenberg

-Princess Amélie Louise Julie of Arenberg, (full German name: Amalie Luise Julie, Prinzessin und Herzogin von Arenberg and full French name: Amélie Louise, princesse et duchesse d'Arenberg, (born 10 April 1789 in Brussels, Austrian Netherlands; died 4 April 1823 in Bamberg, Kingdom of Bavaria) was a member of the House of Arenberg by birth and, through her marriage to Duke Pius August in Bavaria, a member of the Palatinate-Birkenfeld-Gelnhausen line of the House of Wittelsbach.
+Princess Amélie Louise Julie of Arenberg (German: Amalie Luise Julie; 10 April 1789 – 4 April 1823) was a member of the House of Arenberg by birth and, through her marriage to Duke Pius August in Bavaria, a member of the Palatinate-Birkenfeld-Gelnhausen line of the House of Wittelsbach.
 Amélie Louise was the paternal grandmother of Empress Elisabeth of Austria through her son Duke Maximilian Joseph in Bavaria.

 Early life

-Born in Brussels, Austrian Netherlands, Amélie Louise Julie was the only daughter of Prince Louis Marie Eugène of Arenberg (1757–1795) and his first wife, Marie Adélaïde Julie de Mailly-Nesle, Dame d'Ivry-sur-Seine (1766–1789).
-She had a half-sister, Princess Catherine Marie Louise Francoise of Arenberg (1792-1794), from her father's second marriage to Princess Elisabeth Shakhovskoy (1773-1796), member of the Russian nobility.
-Amélie paternal grandparents were Charles Marie Raymond, 5th Duke of Arenberg and his wife, Countess Louise Margarethe von der Marck-Schleiden (1730-1820).
-Her maternal grandparents were Louis Joseph de Mailly-Nesle, Prince d'Orange and Neuchâtel (1744-1810) and his wife, Adélaide Julie de Hautefort, Mademoiselle de Montignac (1743-1783).
+Born in Brussels, Austrian Netherlands, Amélie Louise Julie was the only daughter of Prince Louis Marie Eugène of Arenberg and his first wife, Marie Adélaïde Julie de Mailly-Nesle, Dame d'Ivry-sur-Seine.
+She had a half-sister, Princess Catherine Marie Louise Francoise of Arenberg, from her father's second marriage to Princess Elisabeth Shakhovskoy, member of the Russian nobility.
+Amélie paternal grandparents were Charles Marie Raymond, 5th Duke of Arenberg and his wife, Countess Louise Margarethe von der Marck-Schleiden.
+Her maternal grandparents were Louis Joseph de Mailly-Nesle, Prince d'Orange and Neuchâtel and his wife, Adélaide Julie de Hautefort, Mademoiselle de Montignac.
 The notorious Mailly-Nesle sisters, Pauline Félicité, Louise Julie and Diane Adélaïde, mistresses of King Louis XV were among her mother's cousins.